vmware/terraform-provider-vra/website/docs/d/vra_project.html.markdown

 * `description` - A human-friendly description.

 * `id` - The id of the image profile instance.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.

 * `machine_naming_template` - The naming template to be used for resources provisioned in this project.

 * `members` - List of member users associated with the project.

 * `name` - A human-friendly name used as an identifier in APIs that support this option.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.

 * `operation_timeout` - The timeout that should be used for Blueprint operations and Provisioning tasks.
 The timeout is in seconds.